eabglobal/juniper/docs/index.rst

 of the function must be included along with the business logic of the function.

 Creating the .zip artifacts manually is not a very complicated process, the steps are clearly defined in the `AWS Documentation`_.
-However, when building a real world serverless applications with lambda, this process is not very scalable.
+However, when building real world serverless applications with lambda, this process is not very scalable.
 Instead of building custom bash scripts to automate the build process, use juniper!

 What is Juniper?
 ****************

-Juniper is a packaging tool with a with a single purpose in mind: standardize the creation of a zip artifact for a set of AWS Lambda functions.
+Juniper is a packaging tool with a single purpose in mind: standardize the creation of a zip artifact for a set of AWS Lambda functions.

 To package a lambda function you must create a manifest file.
 This file tells juniper what to include in the artifact.
 The definition of a single function looks like this: